pigytoken/pigy-delegation/oracle/ReadMe.md

       }
     }

-Because Plutus does not have a data type for real (floating point) numbers, the prices are represented as a value divided by a scale.
+Because Plutus does not have a data type for real (floating point) numbers, the prices are represented as a rational number (i.e., a value divided by a scale).
 Here is how to interpret the example above:

 | Symbol              | Description                      | Value                    |                                                                                        |
 |---------------------|----------------------------------|-------------------------:|----------------------------------------------------------------------------------------|